S-duality wall of SQCD from Toda braiding: Braiding matrices

 \section{Braiding matrices}

-In this section we study braiding for conformal blocks of two generic, one semi-degenerate, and one fully degenerate operators in the Toda CFT\footnote{Most results apply to all CFTs with $W_N$~symmetry, but to be fully general would require various multiplicity indices: there may be several primary operators with the same momentum.}.
-We will consider fully degenerate momenta labelled by the fundamental representation (so $\alpha=-bh_1$) in \autoref{ssec:matrices-fundamental} and the $K$-th symmetric representation (so $\alpha=-Kbh_1$) in \autoref{ssec:matrices-symmetric}.
-The case of the $K$-th antisymmetric representation (so $\alpha=-bh_1-\cdots-bh_K$) was worked out in \cite[Appendix A.3]{Gomis:2014eya}.

-Due to the fully degenerate operator, the four-point function is not an integral of conformal blocks but simply a finite sum of holomorphic times antiholomorphic blocks.
-The number of terms is equal to the dimension $\binom{N+K-1}{K}$ of the representation of~$A_{N-1}$.
-Braiding is thus given by (square) matrices of this size.
+We determine here the braiding of Toda CFT\@\footnote{Most results apply to all CFTs with $W_N$~symmetry, but to be fully general would require various multiplicity indices: there may be several primary operators with the same momentum.} four-point conformal blocks involving a semi-degenerate operator and a fully degenerate one labelled by the $K$-th symmetric representation $\repr(Kh_1)$ of~$A_{N-1}$.
+Fusion rules of the fully degenerate operator\footnote{Fusion rules are typically found using a Coulomb gas representation of Toda CFT correlators.
+They have only been proven rigorously in representation theory of $W_N$~algebras in the simplest case: the fundamental representation, for $b^2=-1$ (so as to have a free boson realization)~\cite{Gavrylenko:2018ckn}.} reduce the four-point function to a finite sum (rather than an integral) of holomorphic times antiholomorphic conformal blocks.
+There are $\dim\repr(Kh_1)=\binom{N+K-1}{K}$ terms.
+Braiding is thus given by square matrices of this size.

+We begin in \autoref{ssec:matrices-fundamental} with the fundamental representation, so $\alpha=-bh_1$.
+In that case, conformal blocks are known to be hypergeometric functions.
+This was initially obtained by solving the null-vector differential equations for $\NToda=3$ and writing the natural generalization of these results~\cite{Fateev:2007ab}.
+Fuchsian techniques provide a proof for all~$\NToda$ when $c=N-1$, namely $b^2=-1$ \cite[Theorem 4.1]{Gavrylenko:2018ckn} (which appeared after version~1 of this paper).
+We outline a mild variation of their proof that generalizes the result to all~$b$, under the assumption that well-known fusion rules are correct.
+Then, as a preparation for more difficult calculations, we review the braiding matrix for these hypergeometric functions that forms the foundation of our new results.

+We do not discuss here the case $\alpha=-bh_1-\cdots-bh_K$ of antisymmetric representations, treated in collaboration with Gomis in~\cite{Gomis:2014eya}.
+We conjectured there that conformal blocks are vortex partition functions of 2d $\Nsusy=(2,2)$ SQCD\@.
+In Appendix A.3 of that paper we computed the braiding matrix of the gauge theory result, then showed using shift relations that it is the correct braiding matrix for conformal blocks.
+This method fixes braiding matrices hence monodromies, but one would need to adapt the proof from the fundamental case to show that the conformal blocks conjectured from gauge theory are indeed correct.

+In \autoref{ssec:matrices-symmetric} we turn to the $K$-th symmetric representation, so $\alpha=-Kbh_1$, starting from a conjecture for conformal blocks as gauge theory vortex partition functions~\cite{Gomis:2014eya}.
+The hard technical point done in this section is to work out the braiding matrix for these blocks.
+Later, in \autoref{ssec:kernel-shift}, we prove a pentagon identity relating braiding matrices for $K$ and $K-1$, which proves by induction that the gauge-theory braiding matrix is the correct one for $W_N$~conformal blocks.
+Again, this approach is not sufficient to prove conjectured expressions of conformal blocks, only their braiding and monodromy behaviour\footnote{We thank Sylvain Ribault for discussions on this topic.
+It also seems feasible to use the recent development~\cite{Gavrylenko:2018ckn} to prove our conjectured conformal blocks.}.